Driver arrested after slamming into parked cars during wild chase in Boston

 No injuries were reported during the incident, which neighbors described as a demolition derby.

+One woman was backing out of her driveway when the suspect’s car plowed into her.

+In a surveillance video, you can see the dark-colored Mercedes SUV turn onto Bexley Road with police in pursuit.
+Moments later, a swarm of officers arrives, taking down the suspect and placing him under arrest.

-“I just heard a loud crash and a bunch of yelling,” Nathan Wright told 7News.
-“I looked out and saw about 12 police cars and 24 police officers taking care of business.”
+“I just heard the loud crash and a bunch of yelling and looked out and saw 12 police cars, about 24 police officers taking care of business,” said witness Nathan Wright.

+Neighbors say it was like a scene out of a movie and are grateful no one was hurt.

+“It’s a long haul from the Roche Bros. in West Roxbury.
+It’s a lot of road to be hurting people on,” Wright said.

 It’s not clear how many cars were damaged in the chase.